OpenQDev/OpenQ-Fullstack/README.md

 Add this Custom Network RPC URL by following the instructions [here](https://metamask.zendesk.com/hc/en-us/articles/360043227612-How-to-add-a-custom-network-RPC).

-## Access Services
+## Services

 Each service will be exposed to your localhost at the following URLs for individual testing.

-I suggest using [Postman](https://www.postman.com/) if you'd like to hit a service directly.
+We suggest using [Postman](https://www.postman.com/) if you'd like to hit a service directly.

 | OpenQ Service             | URL                                                 |
 | ------------------------- | --------------------------------------------------- |